 Selling any business isn’t easy.
 There are emotional, legal, financial and other obstacles that need to be successfully navigated for you to get the most from the sale.
 Unfortunately, many business owners do not address many aspects of the business until it’s too late and lose on the value of the business they've developed over the years.

 Here are five mistakes you should avoid when you're selling your business.

 1. The value of the business is you

-Often, the owner of a business can be the reason for the success.
-In this case, selling the business can be difficult.
+Often, the owner of a business can be the reason for its success.
+In this case, selling a business can be difficult.
 The value could be your name, your ability or your day to day duties.
 For example, you could have a lot of authority as an influencer within your industry, being very well known online.
 This notoriety is based on your name and not your business name.
 A new owner without the notoriety will have to find other ways to generate sales or business.
 Most likely having to invest more money than anticipated.

 Alternatively, if your business relies on your skills and knowledge for the majority of its operations, a new owner will need to learn the skills and knowledge.
 If they want, they could hire or train somebody new to do the job.

 Remember, if you have built your business from nothing, it’s very likely that you hold much of the value.
 If you go, the value will too.
 Therefore, you must ensure the business isn’t dependant on you.
 Ensure you delegate tasks, promote the business name, train staff and ensure others can fill your role if you leave.
 Taking these precautions will mean you are prepared for a seamless transition.

 Everyone wants as much money as possible.
 Unfortunately, the amount you want is rarely what the buyer is willing to pay.
 Don’t try to value your online business yourself.
 Get an expert and a realistic dollar value on your business.
 This way you won’t be shocked when offers start coming in.